 - Royal College membership fees (e.g. Associate in Training membership for GP trainees)

 - Cost of sitting Membership exams if mandatory to your training (e.g. MRCGP)

-To claim a tax refund / reduction you can either complete form P87 or contact HMRC directly if the amount is less than £2,500, or complete a self-assessment form for higher amounts.
+To claim a tax refund / reduction you can either complete form P87 or contact HMRC directly if the amount is less than £2,500, or complete a self-assessment form or setup a HMRC personal tax account for higher amounts.
 If you haven’t claimed in the past, you can make a retrospective claim going back 4 tax years.

 2. Claim travel expenses.
 If you do any business mileage or attend a course whilst on study leave, you can usually claim travel expenses.
 This is particularly important if you are doing a lot of work related mileage (e.g. GP registrars doing home visits).
 If you work at different sites during your rotation, you can usually claim excess mileage when a particular hospital is further than your base hospital.
 Your employer may have rules on how to claim – e.g. submitting a mileage log, or completing a claim within 1 month of the journey so check that you meet the requirements and make sure you claim within the deadline.
 Claiming all your eligible business mileage could make a difference of several hundred pounds a year in take home pay (and in some cases over a thousand pounds a year).